The Maxx, Watched the mini a few times.

 (There's an implication that she's bi as well, and again, the show doesn't include that because that's laaaater on.

-And again, all this showed up way later.
-If The Maxx was a 2020 release, her possibly being bi would be crammed in #1 as if that matters to her overall arc.)
+To reiterate all this showed up way later.
+If The Maxx was a 2020 release, her possibly/definitely being bi would be crammed in #1 as if that matters to her overall arc.)

-if she was written these days, her being Bi would be branded on her forehead, because that's how many youths are groomed to think that's what their existence boils down to.
+Her being Bi would be branded on her forehead, because that's how many youths are groomed to think that's what their existence boils down to.
+A very era specific misconception, the sum of what you choose to be isn't your identity: but that ONE SPECIFIC superficial trait (usually a hobby fetish, or something sexual) that's your identity.A box.

-And again, it's implication because there's a character that's not Julie...but obviously is Julie.
+It's an implication of bisexuality because there's a character that's not Julie...but obviously is Julie, that likes another girl.

-The fact that her adolescent "sexual curiosity" on the queer spectrum is not a defining trait of her existence but simply one of many facets of her identity (which is what it is), good execution on that front.
+- The fact that her adolescent "sexual curiosity" on the queer spectrum is not a defining trait of her existence but simply one of many facets of her identity (which is what that is or how that works), good execution on that front.

-So being a central focal point, that's why she works, she's fucked up, she's human.
+So being a central focal point, that's why she (Julie) works, she's fucked up, she's human.

 The Maxx, still a good read, a good subversion, a good deconstruction of characters and the “superhero”, still coherent in the last bit, but messy.
 Eccentric as a whole for the most part.